 - Net Revenue: This number is generated from the amount of money that the store has made after taxes have been deducted.

-- Tax: The amount of taxes that have been collected on all the transactions during the reporting period.
-See our tax report manual page for detailed information on taxes.
+- Tax: The amount of taxes collected on all the transactions during the reporting period.
+See our Tax Report manual page for detailed information on taxes.

 - Gross Receipt Discount: Total discounts recorded before taxes.

 - Net Receipt Discount: Total discounts applied during the course of the reporting period.

 - Total Receipts: Number of Receipts generated during the time period of the report.
 This includes voided and canceled receipts.

 - Valid Receipts: Represents the number of receipts that have been fully processed.

 - Voided Receipts: How many receipts that have been voided.

 - Profit: This represents how much the store has made after expenses have been deducted from the net revenue of the store.

 - Expenses: This is the cost of goods sold by that organizational unit.

 - Max Receipt Amount: The maximum amount recorded on a receipt during the reporting period.